 Meanwhile, Ambassador Habib was once more in the midst of negotiations and in a most difficult and trying mission-attempting to develop a plan agreeable to the governments of Lebanon, Israel, France, and Italy.
-From this plan evolved the 32d MAU's mission which was to provide "... a presence in Beirut, that would in turn help establish the stability necessary for the Lebanese government to regain control of their capital.
-This mission required the 32d MAU to occupy positions in the vicinity of Beirut International Airport and establish and maintain close continuous liaison with the French, Italian, and Lebanese forces."7

-OK, MARINES-WÈRE FACED WITH DRUZE AND SHIA MOSLEMS BEING BACKED BY THE SYRIANS AGAINST THE CHRISTIAN PHALANGISTS.
+From this plan evolved the 32d MAU's mission which was to provide ". . . a presence in Beirut, that would in turn help establish the stability necessary for the Lebanese government to regain control of OK, MARINES-WERE FACED WITH DRUZE AND SHIA MOSLEMS BEING BACKED BY THE SYRIAN'S AGAINST THE CHRISTIAN PHALANGISTS.
 THE DRUZE AND SHIAS ARE DIVIDED AMONG THEMSELVES, AS ARE THE CHRISTIANS.
-THE ISRAELI PULLOUT IS LEAVING A GAP THAT THE "LEBANESE ARMY" PROBABLY CAN'T FILL AND THE PLO IS CREEPING BACK IN...
+THE ISRAELI PULLOUT IS LEAVING A GAP THAT THE "LEBANESE ARMY" PROBABLY CAN'T FILL AND THE PLO IS CREEPING BACK IN....
 NOBODY LIKES US, AND IT'S ALL PRECEDED BY 2000 YEARS OF BLOODSHED.
 ANY QUESTIONS?